As NoF 2021 will be held as a virtual conference, speakers are required to record and submit a video of their talk by September 29.

 However, we request all speakers to gives their presentation live.

-The recorded video should be uploaded on EDAS like the camera-ready paper.
+The recorded video is mandatory and should be uploaded on EDAS like the camera-ready paper.

 For each paper, the presenter of the paper must be indicated and his/her bio uploaded on EDAS.